Skip to main content

 Once your physician is confident of the location, the focused ultrasound energy will be increased in the same location to make the improvement in tremor permanent.

 The procedure typically lasts a few hours.
-The time depends on many factors associated with the shape and density of your skull.
+The time depends on many factors including density of your skull.

 After Treatment